EddieTheEd/Obsidian-Vault/README.md

 Thanks, Ed

+## UPDATE!
+(25/06/2022)

+yep im still working on it

+I'm trying to optimise the vault for my own personal use and productivity.
+Don't read my stuff.

+In other words, since the filing system is essentially intact, anyone who wants to contribute notes can place their files in the
+"004_ContributedNotes" section.

 ---
 # Overview
 This is where I store my Year 10 notes, and a bunch of other random stuff.
 See below to understand how to open the vault properly, and how to format your pull requests.